aphyr/partitions-post/README.markdown

 ### Mnesia split-brain on EC2

-EC2 outages can leave two nodes connected to the internet, but unable to see each other.
+EC2 outages can leave two nodes connected to the internet but unable to see each other.
 This type of partition is especially dangerous, as writes to both sides of a partitioned cluster can cause inconsistency and lost data.
 That's exactly what happened to <a href="http://dukesoferl.blogspot.com/2008/03/network-partition-oops.html?m=1">this Mnesia cluster</a>, which diverged overnight.
-Their state wasn't critical, so the operations team just nuked one side of the cluster.
+Their state wasn't critical, so the operations team simply nuked one side of the cluster.
 They conclude: "the experience has convinced us that we need to prioritize up our network partition recovery strategy".